-Paris may be the world’s most romantic city, but it’s also my favourite place for a solo trip
+Paris may be the world’s most romantic city, but it’s also my favorite place for a solo trip

 There may be affiliate links within this post which provide me with a small commission, at no cost to you.
 More information at: Privacy & Disclosure.

-spent 10 magical days on a solo trip to Paris in September of 2021 and it was one of my favourite vacations – anywhere, ever.
+I spent 10 magical days on a solo trip to Paris in September of 2021 and it was one of my favorite vacations – anywhere, ever.
 As someone so wisely pointed out, you are never really alone in Paris, the city is your companion.
-If you are considering traveling to Paris solo, this guide is designed to help you plan a Parisian adventure so marvelous, you won’t miss not having a companion.
+If you are considering traveling to Paris alone, this guide will help you plan a solo Parisian adventure so marvelous, you won’t mind not having a companion.

-Paris was already one of my favourite cities and I fell in love with it in a whole new way on my solo trip.
-Being there on my own felt like a secret adventure; I had Paris all to myself and didn’t want to share it.
+Paris was already one of my favorite cities and I fell in love with it in a whole new way on my solo trip.
+Being there on my own felt like a secret adventure; I had Paris all to myself.
 I think it’s because Paris has such a special and unique personality, there’s so much to immerse yourself in: wonderful smells, delicious foods and beauty all around.
 I was alone in Paris but never felt lonely.

-That said, I know it might feel daunting in the planning stage.
-Even though I had been to Paris previously, I was a little nervous about going on my own.
-This guide is meant to put your mind at ease with tips for planning, safety information and suggestions for what to see and do in Paris on your own.
+That said, I know it might feel daunting if you’ve never been to Paris.
+Even though I had visited Paris previously, I was still nervous about going on my own.
+This guide will help put your mind at ease with tips for planning, Paris safety information and suggestions for things to do in Paris alone.

 When to Go to Paris